-NPA’s Humanitarian Disarmament (HD) Programme (formerly the Mine Action Programme) was established in 1995 and NPA has been one of the most important international mine action operators in Angola ever since, completing different tasks spread though almost all provinces.
-Following the Angola Landmine Impact Survey conducted between 2004 and 2007, NPA HDP focused in Malanje province where continued land release operations until all known minefields were cleared, while proceeded with Non-Technical Survey (NTS) and updates of Confirmed and Suspected Hazardous Areas (CHA and SHA) in the provinces of Kwanza Norte, Uíge and Zaire.
+NPA’s Mine Action and Disarmament programme in Angola was established in 1995, and NPA has been one of the most important international mine action operators in Angola ever since.
+We have completing different tasks spread though almost all provinces.
+Following the Angola Landmine Impact Survey conducted between 2004 and 2007, NPA focused on the Malanje province where continued land release operations until all known minefields were cleared, while proceeded with Non-Technical Survey (NTS) and updates of Confirmed and Suspected Hazardous Areas (CHA and SHA) in the provinces of Kwanza Norte, Uíge and Zaire.
 NPA, through its HD Programme is presently established in Uíge province.

 More than four decades of internal conflict that ended in 2002 have left Angola with one of the world's most serious landmine/UXO problem.
 Mines were laid by multiple armed groups on both sides of the conflict, with the principal purpose to destroy, or deny access to infrastructure and prevent movement of enemy forces.
 This leaves large areas of land uninhabited and uncultivated and it hampers post-war reconstruction efforts.
 Nearly half of Angola's population live from subsistence farming where landmines and other Explosive Remnants of War (ERW) are a real obstacle and render much of the land useless for farming.

 Angola is a state party to the Antipersonnel Mine Ban Convention (APMBC) and is currently under the second extension of its Article 5 deadline set for the end of December 2025.
 As per the second Article 5 extension request to the APMBC Angola reported still over 1400 CHAs covering more than 200 km², elucidative of the degree of commitment required for the deadline to be met.